NVIDIA/NeMo-RL/docs/cluster.md

     --gres=gpu:8 \
     ray.sub
 ```
-Which will print the `SLURM_JOB_ID`:
+Upon successful submission, Slurm will print the `SLURM_JOB_ID`:
 ```text
 Submitted batch job 1980204
 ```
-Once the Ray cluster is up, a script should be created to attach to the Ray head node,
+Once the Ray cluster is up, a script will be created to attach to the Ray head node.
+Run this script to launch experiments:
-which you can use to launch experiments.
 ```sh
 bash 1980204-attach.sh
 ```